December 2015–February 2016 Cizre curfew

 The December 2015–February 2016 Cizre curfew was the second Turkish military curfew in Cizre since the onset of the Kurdish-Turkish conflict after the end of the cease fire between the PKK and the Turkish state in 2015.
-The curfew took place within the scope of the 2015–16 Şırnak clashes and after the September 2015 Cizre curfew, during a period of violent curfews throughout Turkish Kurdistan.
-The Cizre curfew involved "wholesale destruction of large residential areas carried out by the military", which used crew-served weapons, including airstrikes.
+The curfew took place within the scope of the 2015–16 Şırnak clashes and after the September 2015 Cizre curfew, during a period of violent curfews throughout Southeastern Turkiye The Cizre curfew involved "wholesale destruction of large residential areas carried out by the military", which used crew-served weapons, including airstrikes.
 More than 150 civilian were burned alive while sheltering in basements.

 The curfew

 On the 14 December 2015, the Turkish Government announced a twenty-four hour curfew for the city of Cizre.
 As in other places, the Turkish military used heavy weapons to bomb residential areas.
 According to BBC, the total death toll was "up to 160".

 Around 20 January Turkish military opened fire without warning on a group of unarmed Kurdish civilians waving white flags, thereby killing two and wounding nine people.
 The video journalist Refik Tekin filming the incident was shot in the leg and later accused of being a member of a terrorist organisation.
 Turkish state media reported: "Three terrorists were neutralised and nine others wounded".
 The UN High Commissioner for Human Rights expressed concerns and urged an investigation.

 During the military operations in the weeks before the massacre on 7 February there were reports about people trapped in basements, some of them wounded, and that the government denied emergency ambulance access.
 Cumhuriyet published a recording of a telephone conversation with the citizens in one of the basements.